nafisa-am/emp-tracker/README.md

-### Screenshot
+### Screenshots

 ### Links

-The following video shows an example of the application being used from the command line:
+The following video shows an example of the application being used from the command line: https://drive.google.com/file/d/1vJuzhOC1vIXXJNpzMxpy5tvAeFMwBshd/view.

 GitHub repo - https://github.com/nafisa-am/emp-tracker